-Each year The Design & Technology Association allocates a proportion of its financial reserves specifically to support research in the field of Design and Technology.
+Each year The Design and Technology Association allocates a proportion of its financial reserves specifically to support research in the field of Design and Technology.
 This support is manifested in a variety of initiatives.
-Since 2000, The Design & Technology Association Conferences have included an opportunity for research professionals from institutions throughout the world to meet and present their latest work.
-These provide an excellent resource for students, scholars and academics.
-All conference proceedings have been published and all papers, posters and related resources are available through our online portal.
+The Design and Technology Association Conferences included an opportunity for research professionals from institutions throughout the world to meet and present their latest work.
+All conference proceedings have been published and all papers, posters and related resources are available through the links below.

-This dater website serves as a portal for design and technology action research and provides teachers, research students, teacher trainers and all those interested in research to do with D&T. Access to research material is available on the Loughborough University open access data repository.
-It contains a substantial number of papers dating back to the 1960s an includes all past papers from the Association’s Design and Technology Education: An International Journal, The Design and Technology Asociation’s International Research conferences and all IDATER conference papers.
+Access to research material is available on the Loughborough University open access data repository.
+It contains a substantial number of papers dating back to the 1960s an includes all past papers from the Association’s Design and Technology Education: An International Journal, The Design and Technology Association’s International Research conferences and all IDATER conference papers.

 D&T Association's own research

 The comprehensive annual survey of Design and Technology education in schools and colleges, the Survey of Provision for Design and Technology is published by the D&T Association and contains detailed information on staffing, funding, resources, professional development, the curriculum, inspection and management through all phases of education.

 Analysis of NPD, ILR and HESA Datasets for The Design and Technology Association

 The National Foundation for Educational Research (NFER) was commissioned by The Design and Technology Association to undertake analysis of newly available datasets matched at the pupil level.
 Read more or download file below.